LedgerHQ/ledger-live/README.md

 [**Ledger Live**](https://www.ledger.com/ledger-live) is our platform of apps and services integrated specifically to work with your Nano device.
 It functions as a secure gateway to the crypto ecosystem.
 This means accessing a variety of crypto, NFT and DeFi based services directly and seamlessly from your hardware wallet – a better, simpler user experience that bypasses a major security concern known as blind signing.

+We use [**pnpm workspaces**](https://pnpm.io/) and [**turborepo**](https://turborepo.org/) under the hood to handle local and external dependencies, orchestrate tasks and perform various optimizations like package hoisting or [**remote caching**](https://turborepo.org/docs/features/remote-caching).
+For changelog generation releases and package publishing we rely on the [**changesets**](https://github.com/changesets/changesets) library.

+## Contributing

+Please check the general guidelines for contributing to Ledger Live projects: [`CONTRIBUTING.md`](https://github.com/LedgerHQ/ledger-live/blob/develop/CONTRIBUTING.md).

+Each separate project may also contain specific guidelines inside their own folder.

+In the meantime here are some important highlights:

+- Follow the git workflow, prefix your branches and do not create unneeded merge commits.
+- Be mindful when creating Pull Requests, specify the reason of the change clearly and write tests if needed.
+- Ledger Applications are mostly accepting bugfix contributions.
+For features we may reject them based on the fact that they do not fit our roadmap or our long-term goals.

 ## Installation

 In order to interact with any package contained in this repository you will need to install the following: